topiaruss/spray/README.md

 TODO
 ----

-+ Wrap an easy-to-install-and-manage local-runnable messaqe queue in the Hub/Queue abstractions.
-RabbitMQ?

-+ Open a path for AEMatrix templates to the templating/output module
++ extend the client side, to make it easier to generate our events and fill them with data.

++ clean up our template -- looks like it was copied from somewhere

-+ Write the CommsLog, to ensure that no duplicates are sent
++ implement and integrate the CommsLog, to ensure that no duplicates are sent

-+ Install @yenzenz 's dummy SMTP server under a destination?
++ design a stats collection/presentation concept

++ hunt, validate, and eliminate TODOs